-24. For everything that is altered, is a lie, not abiding in what it is, but being changed it shews us always, other and other appearances.
+24. For every thing that is altered, is a lie, not abiding in what it is; but being changed it shews us always, other and other appearances.

-25. Tat.
+25. TAT.
 Is not man true, O Father?

 - 26. Herm.
-As far forth as he is a man, he is not true, Son, for that which is true, hath of itself alone its constitution, and remains and abides according to itself, such as it is. - 27.
-But man consists of many things, and doth not abide of himself, but is turned and changed, age after age, Idea after Idea, or form after form, and this while he is yet in the Tabernacle. - 28.
-And many have not known their own children after a little while, and many children likewise have not known their own Parents.

-29. Is it then possible, O Tat, that he who is so changed, as is not to be known, should be true?
-No, on the contrary, he is Falsehood, being in many Appearance of changes.

-30. But do thou understand the True to be that which abides the Same, and is Eternal, but man is not ever, therefore not True, but man is a certain Appearance, and Appearance is the highest Lie or Falsehood.
+As far forth as he is a Man, he is not true, Son; for that which is true, hath cf itself alone its constitution and remains, and abides according to itself, such as it is. - 27.
+But man consists of many things and doth not abide of himself but is turned and changed, age after age, Idea after Idea, or form after form, and this while he is yet in the Tabernacle. - 28.
+And many have not known their own children after a little while, and many children likewise have not known their own Parents. - 29.
+Is it then possible, O Tat, that he who is so changed, is not to be known, should be true? no, on the contrary, he is Falsehood, being in many Appearances of changes. - 30.
+But do thou understand the true to be that which abides the same, and is Eternal, but man is not ever, therefore not True, but man is a certain Appearance, and Appearance is the hightest Lie or Falsehood.

-31. Tat.
-But these eternal Bodies, Father, are they
+31. TAT.
+But these Eternal Bodies, Father, are

-not true, though they be changed?
+they not true though they be changed?

 32. Herm.
-Everything that is begotten, or made, and changed, is not true; but being made by our Progenitor, they might have had true matter.
+Everything that is begotten or made, and changed is not true, but being made by our Progenitor, they might have had true Matter.

-33. But these also have in themselves, something that
+33. But these also have in themselves, something

-is false, in regard of their change.
+that is false in regard of their change.